aws/aws-sdk-js-v3/README.md

 The Lambda provided AWS SDK is set to a specific minor version, and **NOT** the latest version.
 To check the minor version used by Lambda please refer to [Lambda runtimes doc page](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html).
 If you wish to use the latest / different version of the SDK from the one provided by lambda, we recommend that you [bundle and minify](https://aws.amazon.com/blogs/compute/optimizing-node-js-dependencies-in-aws-lambda/) your project, or [upload it as a Lambda layer](https://aws.amazon.com/blogs/compute/using-lambda-layers-to-simplify-your-development-process/).

-The performance of the JS SDK v3 on node 18 has improved from v2 as seen in the [performance benchmarking](https://aws.amazon.com/blogs/developer/reduce-lambda-cold-start-times-migrate-to-aws-sdk-for-javascript-v3/)
+The performance of the AWS SDK for JavaScript v3 on node 18 has improved from v2 as seen in the [performance benchmarking](https://aws.amazon.com/blogs/developer/reduce-lambda-cold-start-times-migrate-to-aws-sdk-for-javascript-v3/)

 ### Best practices
 When using Lambda we should use a single SDK client per service, per region, and initialize it the outside of the handler's codepath.
 This is done to optimize for Lambda's [container reuse](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtime-environment.html).